EladHavakuk/Image_Processing_Final_Project/README.md

 ## 3. Dataset

 This project uses a **150-image subset of BDD100K** (`train` split), with matching detection labels.
-BDD100K was chosen after two other candidates turned out to be
-impractical:

-- **Cityscapes**: requires a login-gated download with no way to script around it.
-- **KITTI**: the same login requirement applies to the packages needed here.
-- **BDD100K**: also login-gated for bulk download, but a subset downloaded locally is trivial to filter and hand off — see [§7](#7-development-log) for exactly how this was done, including filtering a ~1 GB label file down to what was actually needed.
+- **BDD100K**: a subset downloaded locally is trivial to filter and hand off — see [§7](#7-development-log)
+- for exactly how this was done, including filtering a ~1 GB label file down to what was actually needed.

 **GT sanity check.** Before trusting the label file, its boxes were rendered onto a sample image to visually confirm the coordinates line up correctly: